 Fair play, fair pay, Fairtrade.
-With the 2016 Homeless World Cup around the corner, Angus Coull explores how Bala’s Fairtrade sport balls are transforming lives as they “bounce” from Pakistan to the UK.
+Angus Coull explores how Bala’s Fairtrade sport balls are transforming lives as they “bounce” from Pakistan to the UK.

 On 10 July, Glasgow’s George Square will be transformed into an open, accessible venue for 64 teams from 52 countries to compete against each other in the 2016 Homeless World Cup.
 The free week-long event is bound to attract over 100,000 spectators, with many more watching the tournament via live streaming online.